Core Concepts

 team members, configuration settings, and analytics data.

-A funnel is a website flow built in the Visual Editor.
-Each funnel consists of steps (pages), actions, and conditions that guide users from landing to conversion.
-Every funnel gets a unique URL path likeproject.fnlfx.com/funnel-name
+A funnel is a website flow built in the Editor.
+Each funnel consists of screens (also called steps), actions, and conditions that guide users from landing to conversion.
+Every funnel gets a unique URL path likeproject.fnlfx.com/funnel-name where

 Experiment